 Cannas are beautiful, showy flowering plants that have a well-earned spot in plenty of gardeners’ backyards and homes.
 Suited to both garden beds and containers and requiring very little maintenance, cannas are bred to have both spectacular flowers and foliage.
-Because they’re such all-around winners in the garden, it can be especially devastating to discover your cannas are infected with disease.
+Since they’re such all-around winners in the garden, it can be especially devastating to discover your cannas are infected with disease.
 Keep reading to learn more about recognizing mosaic virus in cannas, and how to manage mosaic on canna plants.

 What is Canna Mosaic Virus?